Gwili Railway

 Principal Aspiration

-To complete and open its new station and rail facilities at Abergwili Junction, and commence planning for possible expansion northwards to Llanpumpsaint.
+Following opening of its new station and rail facilities at Abergwili Junction, to commence planning for possible expansion northwards to Llanpumpsaint.

 Steam Operational Locomotives: